chazzmoney/Godel_Agent/src/goal_prompt.md

         + **Reflective Evaluation**: Reviewing performance after task completion to identify successes and failures, enabling continuous self-improvement.
     + Can combine above techniques.
 + **`action_display_analysis`**:
-    + **Always analysis first before acting.**
+    + **Always use analysis first before acting.**
-    + Analysis may include following things: reasonable plan about improving performance, **CASE STUDIES of LOW SCORE valid examples of EVALUATION FEEDBACK**, error handling, other possible solving ideas.
+    + Analysis may include the following things: reasonable plan about improving performance, **CASE STUDIES of LOW SCORE valid examples of EVALUATION FEEDBACK**, error handling, other possible solving ideas.
     + **If performance does not improve, conduct further analysis.**
-    + `action_call_json_format_llm` also can do analysis.
+    + `action_call_json_format_llm` can also do analysis.